olaj2/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that list all hidden files both in the current and root directory and the boot directory
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp